RobinGJonsson/UnderDaC/README.md

 | Color Contrast   | a11y | Pass |

 ### Lighthouse Report
 * Ran Lighthouse reports audits to gauge performance, accessibility, and SEO.
-Gain actionable and reportable insights in real time.
  <details>
   <summary>Click here to see the Lighthouse Report</summary>